appliedcomputingtech/AI-Challenge/README.md

 - This task utilized a publicly available dataset from Imperial College’s Carbon Capture Pilot Plant, accessible through the [orginal repositry](https://github.com/tonyzyl/CO2-Soft-sensor-for-a-carbon-capture-pilot-plant/tree/main/data/withLabel).
 - This task requires estimating the CO2 concentration at six distinct sampling points in the absorber.
 For more details on the dataset and preprocessing steps, please refer to the [official notebook](https://github.com/tonyzyl/CO2-Soft-sensor-for-a-carbon-capture-pilot-plant/blob/main/Estimate_CO2_profile.ipynb).
 - If you choose to proceed with this task, we strongly recommend using `140207_1.xlsx` as the test dataset, while the remaining files serve as the training dataset.
-The related paper is also included in our [Goolge Drive](https://drive.google.com/drive/folders/1llbR-zxds5uRB-dcOykNdhSOyUi2YQDZ?usp=sharing), please feel free to read it for additional background information.
+Our team will send the related paper via email, please feel free to read it for additional background information.

 ---